About 'Where should I go?'

 Everything you need to know about our service

-We save you the time of searching through whole travel books and hours of content to find the things that suit you, looking for addresses, information and so on.
-Also, blogs and especially books are often outdated and reflect the author’s taste, not necessarily yours.
+We save you the time and effort of searching through entire travel books and hours of content to find the things that suit you, looking for addresses, information and so on.
+Also, blogs and books are often out of date and reflect the author’s tastes, which may not be the same as yours.

-Influencers and bloggers are usually paid and therefore lose their objectivity.
-And even if they aren’t, because they live off content, they have an interest in producing as much of it as possible, so they may recommend things that are photograph well but don’t live up to the hype.
+Influencers and bloggers are usually paid, which means they lose their objectivity.
+Even if they aren’t, they have an interest in producing as much content as possible because that’s how they make a living, so they may recommend places that look good in photos but aren’t actually that great.

-At ‘Where should I go?’ we follow a strict selection process where only exceptional places are included in our little black book.
-We live in Paris and are out in the city every day to make sure we’re always up to date and can provide you with the best the city has to offer.
-As for Linda’s hometown of Zurich, we go there regularly to stay updated, and our local team keeps us in the loop in between.
+At ‘Where should I go?’, we have a strict selection process where only exceptional places are included in our little black book.
+We live in Paris and spend every day out in the city to ensure that we always have the latest information and can provide you with the best that the city has to offer.
+As for Linda’s hometown of Zurich, we travel there regularly to stay updated, and our local team keeps us in the loop in between visits.

-Also, books, Social Media content and blogs are aimed at a general audience and never cover exactly what you are looking for.
-Our service is unique and made just for you.
-Whatever it is that your heart desires, we know where to find it.
+Also, books, social media content and blogs are aimed at a general audience and never cover exactly what you are looking for.
+Our service is unique and tailored just for you.
+Whatever your heart desires, we know where to find it.

 How much does your personalized service cost?

-How soon will I receive my personalized travel guide?
+How soon will I receive my itinerary or digital guidebook?

-We usually prepare your unique travel program about two weeks before your stay so that we can take into account new openings, events, updated offers and opening hours.
-Of course we can also send it to you earlier, if you you wish.
-If you request our service less than two weeks before your trip, we will do our best to get your program to you as soon as possible, but please allow a few days to ensure quality.
+We will do our best to get it to you as soon as possible, but please allow a few days to ensure quality.
 We don’t work with an algorithm, we select everything manually for you, because we believe that there are subtleties that a machine can’t capture and that make all the difference.

 How far in advance should I consult 'Where should I go?'